A complexity problem for Borel graphs

 A negative answer to question \eqref{q:cube} has been given by Di Prisco and Todor\v{c}evi\'c \cite{di2015basis} (see also \cite[4(E)]{kechris2015descriptive} for a simple counterexample).
 Moreover, it has been shown recently by Pequignot \cite{pequignot2017finite} that \eqref{q:yann} is false as well.

 Secondly, one could hope for a different graph, or a countable basis instead of a one element basis:

-\begin{question} (Kechris, Marks \cite[Problem 4.23]{kechris2015descriptive}) Is there a sequence $(\mc{G}_n)_{n \in \N}$ of Borel graphs with $\chi_B(\mc{G}_n)<\infty$ and $\chi_B(\mc{G}_n)$ unbounded such that for every Borel graph $\mathcal{H}$ with infinite Borel chromatic number and for every $n$ we have that $\mc{G}_n \leq_B \mc{H}$? \end{question}
+\begin{question} (Kechris, Marks \cite[Problem 4.23]{kechris2015descriptive}) Is there a sequence $(\mc{G}_n)_{n \in \N}$ of Borel graphs with $\chi_B(\mc{G}_n)<\aleph_0$ and $\chi_B(\mc{G}_n)$ unbounded such that for every Borel graph $\mathcal{H}$ with infinite Borel chromatic number and for every $n$ we have that $\mc{G}_n \leq_B \mc{H}$? \end{question}

 It follows from our results that the answer to all of these questions is negative.
 Roughly speaking, positive basis results typically imply that the complexity of the collection of the Borel graphs with infinite Borel chromatic number (with an appropriate coding) is low and we will show that this is not the case, even for the closed subgraphs of $\mc{G}_\mc{S}$.
-Note that for such graphs having infinite Borel chromatic number is equivalent to having Borel chromatic number $\geq 4$.
-In an upcoming paper of Carroy, Miller, Schrittesser and the second author \cite{benen} the graphs with Borel chromatic number $\geq 3$ will be characterized similarly to the $\mathbb{G}_0$ dichotomy: it will be shown that there exists a Borel graph, called $\mathbb{G}_{odd}$, having the property that for every Borel graph $\mc{G}$ we have $\chi_B(\mc{G}) \geq 3$ if and only if $\mathbb{G}_{odd} \leq_B \mc{G}$.
+Note that for such graphs having infinite Borel chromatic number is equivalent to having Borel chromatic number $\geq 4$, see \cite[Theorem 5.1]{kechris1999borel}.
+In \cite{benen}, Carroy, Miller, Schrittesser and the second author characterized the graphs with Borel chromatic number $\geq 3$ similarly to the $\mathbb{G}_0$ dichotomy: it is shown that there exists a Borel graph, called $\mathbb{G}_{odd}$, having the property that for every Borel graph $\mc{G}$ we have $\chi_B(\mc{G}) \geq 3$ if and only if $\mathbb{G}_{odd} \leq_B \mc{G}$.
 Hence we obtain a complete description of the characterizability of the Borel chromatic numbers of graphs in terms of simple bases.
 These results reinforce the experience from the classical case of finite graphs, namely, that it is strictly more complicated to decide whether a graph has chromatic number $\geq n$ than to check whether a given coloring is correct for every $n$, except if $n \leq 3$.